Prevent Blindness has declared June as Cataract Awareness Month to educate people on risk factors, symptoms and treatment options.

 Did you know?

-- In the United States, more than 25 million Americans have cataract, a medical condition in which the lens of the eye becomes progressively opaque, resulting in impaired vision.
+- In the United States, more than 25 million Americans have cataracts, a medical condition in which the lens of the eye becomes progressively opaque, resulting in impaired vision.

 What are the risk factors for Cataracts?